3DCdsc/Intro_to_Git_Workshop/1_Git_Locally.md

 ```

-The "<<" charecters denotes the current branch's edits and the "==" sign denotes the end of the first section.
+The "<<" character denotes the current branch's edits and the "==" sign denotes the end of the first section.
 The second section is where the edits are from the attempted merge, and it starts with the "==" signs and ends with the ">>" signs.

 Since you are the developer, you get to decide what stays and what goes.
 Make your edits as required and then close the file.
 Once you are done with this follow the directions to add the files and then commit.